aiken-lang/aiken/book/src/introduction.md

 ## Philosophy

 Our main goal is to improve the smart contract development experience for the Cardano blockchain.
-Aiken takes inspiration from many modern languages such as gleam, rust, and elm which are known for friendly error messages and an overall excellent developer experience.
+Aiken takes inspiration from many modern languages such as aiken, rust, and elm which are known for friendly error messages and an overall excellent developer experience.
 We believe Cardano deserves a dedicated language with these kinds of features, developed in the open with the community.

 ## Goals